Low-overhead pieceable fault-tolerant construction of logical controlled-phase circuit for degenerate quantum code: Introduction

-Since the cost of implementing logical circuits is usually considered to be a major figure of merit of fault-tolerant quantum computation, many studies have focused on designing efficient fault-tolerant protocols.
-One of the most widely used and simplest such schemes is transversal.
+Since the cost of implementing logical gate operations is usually considered to be a major figure of merit of fault-tolerant quantum computations, many studies have focused on designing efficient fault-tolerant protocols.
+One of the most widely used and simplest such schemes is transversal operations.
 A logical quantum operation with transversal construction is automatically fault-tolerant, as each qubit acted upon by this logical circuit can interact with no more than one qubit per each code block.
-Besides, as there always exists a set of finite quantum gates such that any quantum circuit can be decomposed by a sequence of these gates with arbitrary precision, it would be very desirable to focus on the fault-tolerant design for such universal gate library.

-However, for most universal fault-tolerant protocols, additional resources are always required due to the limitation of no-go theorem \cite{eastin2009restrictions,zeng2011transversality}.
-This theorem has shown that any nontrivial quantum code doesn't exist a universal set of transversal logical circuits.
+For example, quantum error correction code of a stabilizer form, such as the smallest distance-3 code, called a 5-qubit quantum code, is denoted as [[5,1,3]] code.
+This code has several important transversal logical gates such as the Hadamard gate and phase gate.
+Therefore, it is worth finding a universal transversal logical gate set because this could effectively lower resource requirements for fault-tolerant quantum computations\cite{metodi2005general,oskin2002practical}.
+Unfortunately, no quantum code can implement a universal logical gate set on the encoded data\cite{zeng2011transversality}.
 This fact encourages the development of other methods to circumvent this limitation.
-By fault-tolerantly preparing the magic states, and combining with the existing transversal Clifford gates, a logical $T$ or Toffoli gate can be constructed fault-tolerantly.
-However, an additional distillation procedure needs to be applied to guarantee the quality of magic states, which consumes a large amount of auxiliary resources \cite{bravyi2005universal,o2017quantum,fowler2013surface}.
-By combining two different codes with complementary transversal gate sets into a single larger code, a universal gate library can be completed but with low efficiency \cite{jochym2014using,chamberland2017overhead}.
+Another common approach is called magic state distillation\cite{bravyi2005universal,bravyi2012magic}; although this method can promote available transversal circuits to a universal set of logical circuits through gate teleportation, it actually requires large overhead in terms of time and number of qubits.
+Concatenating techniques have also been used to construct universal fault-tolerant logical operations and further improve the accuracy threshold but at the cost of exponential qubit resource overhead\cite{jochym2014using}.